insovaidev/fastapi-docs/docs/FastApiCheatSheet.md

 # All noted that need to build Python FastApi framework

+## Road maps
+- Exception handling

 ## Cammand Line
-Activate .venv: source .venv/bin/activate
+source .venv/bin/activate

-Autolaod: uvicorn main:app --reload
+uvicorn main:app --reload

 ## Routes
 ## ✅ 1.
 What is a Route in FastAPI?